AhmedKhalil777/AhmedKhalil777/README.md

 ### Hi there 👋
+### Ahmed Khalil fresh graduated student from CIS Faculty Mansoura Grade of excellent with honors
 - 🔭 I’m currently working on Bdaya development - Egypt
 - 🌱 I’m currently learning Microservices
 - 👯 I’m looking to collaborate on Dotnet projects